CagriCatik/Python/webpage/docs/python-guide/10_Advanced/02_Walrus_Operator.md

-# Walrus Operator
+# The Walrus Operator in Python

-In recent years, Python introduced a new operator known as the walrus operator (`:=`).
-This operator allows for the creation of a variable and the evaluation of an expression simultaneously, reducing the need for additional lines of code.
-However, it's crucial to note that the walrus operator was introduced in Python 3.8, so using it in earlier versions will result in errors.
+The walrus operator (`:=`), introduced in Python 3.8, enables assignment and evaluation in a single expression.
+This feature reduces redundant lines of code and can enhance readability in specific scenarios.
+However, using it requires careful consideration to maintain code clarity.

+## Prerequisites

+Ensure your Python version is 3.8 or later to use the walrus operator.
+Attempting to use it in earlier versions will result in syntax errors.

 ## Function Example: Calculating Description of a List of Numbers

-Let's explore how to use the walrus operator in a function that calculates the length, sum, and mean of a list of integers.
-Initially, we'll write the function without the walrus operator:
+The walrus operator can simplify calculations and variable assignments.
+Here’s a step-by-step example:

+### Without the Walrus Operator

 ```python
 def description(numbers):